Karolina Sawka

-Karolina Sawka (born 15 December 1991) is a Polish stage and television actress.
+Karolina Sawka (/pl/; born 15 December 1991) is a Polish stage and television actress.

 Biography

 Karolina Sawka was born on 15 December 1991 in Szczecin, Poland.
 Her parents are illustrator and cartoonist Henryk Sawka, and makeup artist Ewa Sawka.

 As a child, she portrayed Nel Rawlison, one of main characters in a 2001 adventure film In Desert and Wilderness.
 For her performance, she received several awards at the Giffoni Film Festival.
 In 2001, she was also awarded a title of the "Ambassador of Szczecin".

 In 2015, Sawka debuted on stage of the Szwalnia Theatre in Łódź.
 She also performed in Iron Theatre in Katowice, and Contemporary Theatre in Szczecin.
 In 2017, Sawka acted in a student film Soyer, and in 2018, she graduated from the Łódź Film School.
 Additionally, she appeared in television series such as L for Love (2018–2019), First Love (2020), Father Matthew (2021), and Papiery na szczęście (2021).